rmoreirao/ReliableAzureAPIM/README.md

 			- Document the scripts
 			- Architecture documents

+		- Access App Gateway without adjusting the host files - how?

 		- Continue for the Multi Region

+		- Move to one Subnet for Private Endpoint

+		- Add Zone Redundancy to all resources!

+		- Do WAF Assessment!

 		- Deep dive into the other requirements:
 			 Security,  Networking & Resilience